Over the past year, we have noticed an increasing number of clients utilizing Microsoft’s cloud computing service, Azure.

 A common driver we have observed for this move is compliance, and certainly Microsoft has built many capabilities into Azure to support their customers’ compliance needs.

-Given this noticeable upward trend in Azure adoption, we thought it was time to explore a bit more about Azure security, compliance, and its other rich capabilities.
+Given this noticeable upward trend in Microsoft Azure Security adoption, we thought it was time to explore a bit more about Microsoft Azure security, compliance, and its other rich capabilities.
 In this post we’ll just touch on big picture and what is important to securing your Azure environment.

 In future posts we’ll dig deeper into certain areas and cover new major updates around Azure security as they are released; but first, let’s talk about the big rocks that need attention in any environment but look at them from an Azure angle.